Saturday, January 26, 2008

 The Passing of Louis Nye

-It’s difficult to describe the humor of Louis Nye.
+ing Louis Nye.
+As a kid of the ‘60s, I had the opportunity to watch The Steve Allen Show.
+The It’s difficult to describe the humor of Louis Nye.
 He had a gift for playing prissy characters and those that Courant.com described as the “effete country-club snob Gordon Hathaway on The Steve Allen Show.”
 So much of his humor came from his delivery and his personality, and he was one of those comics who could pretty much make humor out of nothing.

-Mark Evanier wrote a fine piece about Nye on his website, which I recommend reading.
+mmend reading.
 It talks of Louis Nye as not only a great comic actor, but as an admirable human being.

 It’s sad that he’s gone, but his legacy is long and hilarious.